 Victorian Absconder Lists

 If you ran away from an Orphanage, Children’s Home, Mission, or Foster Care in the state of Victoria, your name may be listed in the Victorian Police Gazettes on an absconder (runaway) list.
 We have collected the available lists, but have not displayed surnames.
-If you recognize your first name and institution and would like to find out more, please contact CLAN on 1800 008 774 or email us at firstname.lastname@example.org
+If you recognise your first name and the name of the Institution and would like to find out more, please contact CLAN on 1800 008 774 or email us at firstname.lastname@example.org